dotz600/dotNet5783_1523_2008/README.md

 - **Software Solution**: Developed a software solution for a shopping store using C# and WPF, providing a robust and user-friendly interface.

-- **Design Patterns**: Applied design patterns to enhance code organization and maintainability, ensuring a structured and modular codebase.
+- **Design Patterns**: Applied design patterns such as singleton and factory, to enhance code organization and maintainability, ensuring a structured and modular codebase.

 - **LINQ**: Leveraged LINQ for efficient data querying and manipulation, simplifying complex operations and data retrieval.